alexgolec/tda-api/docs/order-builder.rst

  * ``TRIGGER`` orders consist of a pair of orders where execution of one immediately results in placement of the other.

+``tda-api`` provides helpers to specify these easily:
+:func:`~tda.orders.common.one_cancels_other` and
-You can specify these composite order strategies like so:
+:func:`~tda.orders.common.first_triggers_second`.
+This is almost certainly easier than specifying these orders manually.
+However, if you still want to create them yourself, you can specify these composite order strategies like so:

 .. autoclass:: tda.orders.common::OrderStrategyType
   :members: